Closing the Skills Gap

 CENGN Academy is a pan-Canadian training program and a key driver in bridging the skill gaps identified by the most advanced companies in cloud computing and networking technologies.
 By arming experienced professionals, new graduates and students with the most relevant skills in one of the most fast-paced, growing industries in the world, CENGN Academy is working to advance the global competitiveness of the Canadian ICT workforce.

-The partnership with the University of Ottawa, means CENGN Academy courses and certifications will now be available as part of the uOttawa Professional Development Institute’s learning offerings.
+The partnership with the University of Ottawa means CENGN Academy courses and certifications will now be available as part of the uOttawa Professional Development Institute’s learning offerings.
 Registered learners will gain practical skills and industry credentials through CENGN Academy’s engaging self-paced training with enhanced learner support.
-In particular, learners will have the unique opportunity to conduct hands-on labs on the commercial grade multisite CENGN Testbed.
+In particular, learners will have the unique opportunity to conduct hands-on labs on the commercial-grade multisite CENGN Testbed.
 The CENGN Testbed is built on industry best practices using a combination of open source and best of breed vendor technologies.

 “Partnering with an institution like the University of Ottawa is a major step for CENGN Academy and our organization’s continued effort to further develop the talent pool of Canadian professionals in cloud networking,” said Jean-Charles Fahmy, President and CEO of CENGN.
-“Training and talent development is a journey, from learning the theoretical foundations, to experiential hands-on learning and internships, to career-long continuous development.
-Network technology is the backbone of digital transformation, and it is imperative that we nurture the growth of the talented workforce that will enable Canada to not only be an adopter of technology, but a leader in its innovation.”
+“Training and talent development is a journey, from learning the theoretical foundations to experiential hands-on learning and internships, to career-long continuous development.
+Network technology is the backbone of digital transformation, and it is imperative that we nurture the growth of the talented workforce that will enable Canada to not only be an adopter of technology but a leader in its innovation.”

-“The Faculty of Engineering at uOttawa is committed to supporting our partners at a time where lifelong learning has become so critical” said Jacques Beauvais, Dean, Faculty of Engineering of the University of Ottawa.
-“We’re very proud of our distinctive approach in working closely with the Professional Development Institute (PDI) at uOttawa in order to train not only our students at the leading edge of cloud computing, but also to be a key player and a valued partner in supporting innovation throughout industry in Canada.”
+“The Faculty of Engineering at uOttawa is committed to supporting our partners at a time where lifelong learning has become so critical,” said Jacques Beauvais, Dean, Faculty of Engineering of the University of Ottawa.
+“We’re very proud of our distinctive approach in working closely with the Professional Development Institute (PDI) at uOttawa in order to train not only our students at the leading edge of cloud computing but also to be a key player and a valued partner in supporting innovation throughout the industry in Canada.”

 CENGN Academy’s Cloud Computing Courses

-Learners taking these courses will be able to “master cloud native with the experts”.
+Learners taking these courses will be able to “master cloud-native with the experts”.
 Courses are instructor supported, online and self-paced, mirroring a shift in demand for engaging remote learning due to the pandemic that is sure to continue long after COVID-19.
-Focusing on cloud and cloud native technologies, DevOps and intelligent computing, courses target key skill gaps in the Canadian tech sector.
+Focusing on cloud and cloud-native technologies, DevOps and intelligent computing, courses target key skill gaps in the Canadian tech sector.
 Learners will extend their skills in many fields all along the smart networking spectrum, including containerization, infrastructure automation and machine learning – especially with open source tools.

 Through CENGN Academy’s courses, tech professionals and students can acquire relevant skills and walk away with credible certifications.
 Each course ends with an exam and certification through a digital badge.
 These digital badges can be added to your LinkedIn profile, or badge portfolio to boost your credentials.
 Click the button below to view and register for CENGN Academy courses available through uOttawa’s Professional Development Institute:

-CENGN Academy and the University of Ottawa’s partnership will provide the learning resources necessary to foster skills that will dominate in today and tomorrow’s industry landscape.
+CENGN Academy and the University of Ottawa’s partnership will provide the learning resources necessary to foster skills that will dominate in today’s and tomorrow’s industry landscape.
 Visit CENGN Academy for more info on CENGN’s talent development initiative: